3lvis/Sync/README.md

 ### NSManagedObject-HYPPropertyMapper

-Your Core Data entities should match your backend models.
+Your Core Data entities should match your backend models but in `camelCase`.
 Your attributes should match their JSON counterparts.
 For example `first_name` maps to `firstName`, `address` to `address`.

-There's two exceptions to this rule:
+There are two exceptions to this rule:

 * `id`s should match `remoteID`
 * Reserved attributes should be prefixed with the `entityName` (`type` becomes `userType`, `description` becomes `userDescription` and so on).
 In the JSON they don't need to change, you can keep `type` and `description` for example.
 A full list of reserved attributes can be found [here](https://github.com/hyperoslo/NSManagedObject-HYPPropertyMapper/blob/master/Source/NSManagedObject%2BHYPPropertyMapper.m#L265)